sudeepmenon17/DAFoam.github.io/pages/mydoc/mydoc_tutorials_fieldinversion_ramp.md

 mpirun -np 4 python runScript_FI.py -index=1 2>&1 | tee logOpt.txt
 </pre>

-Once the above two FI cases converge, reconstruct the data for the last optimization iteration (it should be 0.0050).
-Copy c1/0.0050 to tf_training/c1_data.
-Copy c2/0.0050 to tf_training/c2_data.
+Once the above two FI cases converge, reconstruct the data for the last optimization iteration (it should be 0.0050) using 'reconstructPar'.
+Create directories c1_data and c2_data in tf_training.
+Copy all the files from c1/0.0050 to tf_training/c1_data.
+Also, copy all the files from c2/0.0050 to tf_training/c2_data.

 Then, go to tf_training and run TensorFlow training: